Art & History Museum: Greece

 The collection of vases is the highlight of the Greek section.
 The forms, styles, decorations, and workshops are presented in all their diversity, from the Bronze Age to the Hellenistic period (c.
 323–31 BC).

 Rome

-The Roman collections revolve around a few important works, namely remarkable Etruscan mirrors, as well as marble busts from the Imperial period.
+The Roman collections revolve around a few important works, namely Etruscan mirrors, as well as marble busts from the Imperial period.
 Many important and impressive remains from Apamea, Syria, including part of the Great Colonnade and outstanding mosaic floors are on view, such as a hunting scene from the palace of the governor of the province of Syria Secunda.
-The world famous bronze statue of Emperor Septimius Severus is found in the Apamea hall.
-The Roman collection also includes a large-scale Paul Bigot's plan-relief of Rome|model of the city of Rome during the 4th century AD by the French architect Paul Bigot.
+A bronze statue of Emperor Septimius Severus is found in the Apamea hall.
+The Roman collection also includes Paul Bigot's plan-relief of Rome|a large-scale model of the city of Rome during the 4th century AD by the French architect Paul Bigot.